metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--security--security_context"></a>
+### Nested Schema for `spec.security.security_context`

+Optional:

+- `allow_privilege_escalation` (Boolean) AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
+This bool directly controls if the no_new_privs flag will be set on the container process.
+AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN Note that this field cannot be set when spec.os.name is windows.
+- `capabilities` (Attributes) The capabilities to add/drop when running containers.
+Defaults to the default set of capabilities granted by the container runtime.
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--security--security_context--capabilities))
+- `privileged` (Boolean) Run container in privileged mode.
+Processes in privileged containers are essentially equivalent to root on the host.
+Defaults to false.
+Note that this field cannot be set when spec.os.name is windows.
+- `proc_mount` (String) procMount denotes the type of proc mount to use for the containers.
+The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.
+This requires the ProcMountType feature flag to be enabled.
+Note that this field cannot be set when spec.os.name is windows.
+- `read_only_root_filesystem` (Boolean) Whether this container has a read-only root filesystem.
+Default is false.
+Note that this field cannot be set when spec.os.name is windows.
+- `run_as_group` (Number) The GID to run the entrypoint of the container process.
+Uses runtime default if unset.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is windows.
+- `run_as_non_root` (Boolean) Indicates that the container must run as a non-root user.
+If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
+If unset or false, no such validation will be performed.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+- `run_as_user` (Number) The UID to run the entrypoint of the container process.
+Defaults to user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is windows.
+- `se_linux_options` (Attributes) The SELinux context to be applied to the container.
+If unspecified, the container runtime will allocate a random SELinux context for each container.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--security--security_context--se_linux_options))
+- `seccomp_profile` (Attributes) The seccomp options to use by this container.
+If seccomp options are provided at both the pod & container level, the container options override the pod options.
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--security--security_context--seccomp_profile))
+- `windows_options` (Attributes) The Windows specific settings applied to all containers.
+If unspecified, the options from the PodSecurityContext will be used.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is linux. (see [below for nested schema](#nestedatt--spec--security--security_context--windows_options))

+<a id="nestedatt--spec--security--security_context--capabilities"></a>
+### Nested Schema for `spec.security.security_context.windows_options`

+Optional:

+- `add` (List of String) Added capabilities
+- `drop` (List of String) Removed capabilities

+<a id="nestedatt--spec--security--security_context--se_linux_options"></a>
+### Nested Schema for `spec.security.security_context.windows_options`

+Optional:

+- `level` (String) Level is SELinux level label that applies to the container.
+- `role` (String) Role is a SELinux role label that applies to the container.
+- `type` (String) Type is a SELinux type label that applies to the container.
+- `user` (String) User is a SELinux user label that applies to the container.

+<a id="nestedatt--spec--security--security_context--seccomp_profile"></a>
+### Nested Schema for `spec.security.security_context.windows_options`

+Required:

+- `type` (String) type indicates which kind of seccomp profile will be applied.
+Valid options are:  Localhost - a profile defined in a file on the node should be used.
+RuntimeDefault - the container runtime default profile should be used.
+Unconfined - no profile should be applied.

+Optional:

+- `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.
+The profile must be preconfigured on the node to work.
+Must be a descending path, relative to the kubelet's configured seccomp profile location.
+Must only be set if type is 'Localhost'.

+<a id="nestedatt--spec--security--security_context--windows_options"></a>
+### Nested Schema for `spec.security.security_context.windows_options`

+Optional:

+- `gmsa_credential_spec` (String) GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
+- `gmsa_credential_spec_name` (String) GMSACredentialSpecName is the name of the GMSA credential spec to use.
+- `host_process` (Boolean) HostProcess determines if a container should be run as a 'Host Process' container.
+This field is alpha-level and will only be honored by components that enable the WindowsHostProcessContainers feature flag.
+Setting this field without the feature flag will result in errors when validating the Pod.
+All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
+In addition, if HostProcess is true then HostNetwork must also be set to true.
+- `run_as_user_name` (String) The UserName in Windows to run the entrypoint of the container process.
+Defaults to the user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.